 “Detoxes are advertised as a means to rid the body of excess toxins, rest the digestion and immune systems, and restart [your] metabolism,” says Ashley Reaver, an Oakland, CA–based dietitian and founder of My Weekly Eats.

-An unrealistic goal The goal of a detox is to flush out the toxins that our bodies come in contact with every day — be it the toxins in the air, the food we eat, or the products we use.
+The goal of a detox is to flush out the toxins that our bodies come in contact with every day — be it the toxins in the air, the food we eat, or the products we use.
 This is typically done by fasting, drastically restricting food intake, replacing solid foods with liquids, or drinking a ton of water — all which could have negative side effects on your health.

 “Unfortunately, detoxes don’t [fulfill] any of these claims,” she says.